KushalP/Starkers-HTML/README.markdown

 Extra
 -----

-The current state of the code, while valid HTML5, is not at a finished state.
-Use at your own risk.
+The current code, while valid HTML5, is not at a finished state.
+Please use at your own risk.

 If you'd like to request changes, report bug fixes, or contact the developer, email <kushal@violentlymild.com>